Deportation from the United States: Detention and transportation

 The physical process of deportation involves a vast infrastructure of detention and transportation.
 Early in the 20th century, immigration authorities used "floating detention facilities", holding migrants on the ships that brought them to the United States while their cases were being decided.
 This was supplemented by the construction of large, federally-run immigration stations like Angel Island and Ellis Island, which served as both processing centers and detention facilities.
 In the interior, the INS has historically relied on a network of federal facilities, local jails, and, increasingly, privately owned prisons to detain individuals awaiting expulsion.

 The transportation of deportees has been a massive logistical operation.
-In the early 20th century, officials used a network of cross-country "deportation trains" to move non-citizens from the interior to coastal ports.
+In the early 20th century, officials used a network of cross-country "deportation trains" to move foreigners from the interior to coastal ports.
 For expulsions to Mexico, the government has used buses, trains, and, beginning in the 1940s, airplanes.
 The most infamous of these transportation methods was the boatlift of the 1950s, which transported hundreds of thousands of Mexicans from Texas to Veracruz on repurposed cargo ships.
 This practice treated human beings as "cargo", prioritizing profit and punishment over their safety and well-being.
 In the contemporary era, the government uses a combination of chartered planes and commercial flights to carry out removals, a system that has been described as a "page from a commercial carrier's in-flight magazine" due to its extensive network of domestic and international routes.

 Technology and surveillance

 Technology has been integral to the expansion and standardization of the deportation machine.
-Early in its history, the Bureau of Immigration adopted photography and fingerprinting to identify and track non-citizens.
+Early in its history, the Bureau of Immigration adopted photography and fingerprinting to identify and track foreigners.
 During raids, agents have used surveillance photographs and hand-drawn maps to plan and execute their operations.

 In the late 20th and early 21st centuries, the development of vast digital databases has revolutionized immigration enforcement.
-The creation of shared, biometric databases allows for the near-instantaneous identification of non-citizens who have had any prior contact with immigration or law enforcement authorities.
+The creation of shared, biometric databases allows for the near-instantaneous identification of foreigners who have had any prior contact with immigration or law enforcement authorities.
 This technological integration, a key component of programs like Secure Communities, has effectively blurred the lines between criminal and immigration enforcement, turning routine police encounters into potential gateways to deportation.